YijianZhou/Manual-Analysis-Helper/README.md

 # Manual-Analysis-Helper
-Codes for semi-automated seismological analysis (manual efforts required!) <br>
+Codes for semi-automated seismological analysis.
+Note that manual efforts are required!
+Please read the workflow in each directory for the usage. <br>

 Separated functions include: <br>
 1. Manual phase picking <br>